 For more information, see How to Configure Azure Cloud Integration using ARM.

-Watch the following video to see an high availability firewall cluster using Traffic Intelligence for a hybrid cloud setup.
+Watch the following video to see a high availability firewall cluster using SD-WAN for a hybrid cloud setup.